miklevin/MikeLev.in/_posts/2024-12-08-tag-teaming-claude-o1.md

 ## Claude's Opinion of o1's Work

+> I say to Claude: Let's now fix this Russian nesting doll problem as you so
+> colorfully put it, Claude.
+Here is the solution I would like you to implement
+> and why.
+I'm surprised that Claude's like...
+Yep.
+That's it.
+You already did
+> it.

-I see you've already written out the solution!
+**Claude**: I see you've already written out the solution!
 Let me analyze the key changes you've made to fix the Russian nesting doll problem:

 1. **The Core Fix**: Each step now only returns its own content plus a placeholder for the next step, rather than rebuilding all previous steps.